alexblackie/OverThere/README.md

 ### Deploying the Function

-Once we have all the accounts and whatnot, we can create a function app.
-This function will take over the whole hostname, so if you have multiple functions to deploy, it's probably best to dedicated the entire App just for this.
+Once you have an Azure Storage Account set up, you can create a function app for each domain you want to redirect.

 ```
 $ az functionapp create \